MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/vpn-deploy-client-vpn-connections.md

 -   Make you have the host name or FQDN of the NPS from the server's certificate and the name of the CA that issued the certificate.

-## Configure the VPN client by using Windows PowerShell
+## Configure Windows 10 clients with Windows PowerShell

 In Windows PowerShell, you deploy VPN profiles to deploy the VPN_Profile.ps1 script to configure the VPNv2 CSP on a Windows 10 client computer.